Flow Chemistry Systems and Reactors

 - Require High Pressures – Pressure range is up to 300 bar (atmospheres).

-- Employs Highly Volatile Reactive Gases like Hydrogen and Ethylene. – These can be introduced into a flowing reactant stream via a semi-permeable membrane made by Dupont that allows for saturation of liquid feed streams.
+- Employs Highly Volatile Reactive Gases like Hydrogen and Ethylene. – These can be introduced into a flowing reactant stream via a semi-permeable membrane configured in a flow tube made by Dupont that allows for saturation of liquid feed streams.

 - Requires Exacting Stoichiometry – Flow systems can be set up to provide the exact ratio of reactants required by feeding them through precision pumps that are accurate to +/-0.5%.